How October 12 Is Celebrated Around the World

 Spanish law establishes it as the Fiesta Nacional de España, or the national day of Spain, although many Spaniards continue referring to it as Día de la Hispanidad, which was the former name of the Spanish holiday.
 The law goes on to explain that the day is commemorated because it symbolizes the expansion of Spanish language and culture beyond European borders.
 Spanish is spoken by 414 million native speakers, of which only 46 million live in Spain.

 When the day was first celebrated in Spain in 1914, it was originally called “fiesta de la raza” in the hopes of creating a holiday that would celebrate unity between Spain and Ibero-America.
 Just a few years later, the Spanish priest Zacarías de Vizcarra proposed replacing the term raza with hispanidad, a new term coined for the occasion.
-Celebrating Columbus’ first voyage across the Atlantic however, an event that initiated the European conquest and colonization of the Americas, has not always inspired a sense of unity.

 October 12 in Latin America

 October 12 is still known as el Día de la Raza in some Latin American countries including Mexico.
-Other Latin American countries however, that once commemorated the day as el Día de la Raza have in recent years changed the name to honor diversity or to celebrate indigenous resistance to colonization.
+Other Latin American countries however, that once commemorated the day as el Día de la Raza have in recent years changed the name to honor diversity or to celebrate indigenous heritage.
 In Costa Rica, the day is known as the Día de las Culturas (Day of the cultures), in Argentina it’s Día del Respeto a la Diversidad Cultural (Day of respect of cultural diversity), in Venezuala Día de la Resistencia Indígena (Day of Indigenous Resistance), and in Bolivia Día de la Descolonización (Day of decolonization).
 In Cuba it is not observed as a holiday.